HISTORY OF POLITICAL PHILOSOPHY

 9) European convergence

-11) The lessons of the past for the present
+11) Lessons of the past for the present

 Learning Achievements (Dublin Descriptors)

-In relation to the discipline and its specific features the student will have to show:
+In relation to the discipline and its specificities, the student must show:

 Knowledge and understanding:

-- Knowledge of the fundamental themes of the history of political philosophy exposed in class and deepened in textbooks and understanding of its fundamental concepts (see the Educational objectives);
+- Knowledge of the fundamental themes of the history of political philosophy exposed in class and deepened in the textbooks and understanding of its fundamental concepts (see the learning objectives);

-- Knowledge of the historical and socio-political dynamics of the contemporary age exposed to lessons and deepened in textbooks and understanding of the processes that have innervated them;
+- Knowledge of the historical and socio-political dynamics of the contemporary age exposed in class and deepened in the textbooks and understanding of the processes that innervated them;

-- Understanding of the constituent elements of modern democracy and of the right / left and high / low axes;
+- Understanding of the building blocks of modern democracy and of the left / right and top / bottom axes;

-- Ability to orientate in the contemporary political debate and to understand the elements that today can strengthen or further weaken modern democracy.
+- Ability to orientate oneself in contemporary political debate and to understand the elements that today can strengthen or further weaken modern democracy.

-- Ability to take a position independently of the main historical-political issues of contemporary debate and conflicts (eg: centralization and spectacularization of power, migrations, "conflicts of civilization", etc., etc.).
+- Ability to take an autonomous position with respect to the main historical-political issues of debate and contemporary conflicts (eg centralization and spectacularisation of power; migration; "conflicts of civilization", etc. etc.).

-Ability to communicate what has been learned in the forms suitable for a university-level study; ability to transmit and communicate the fundamental aspects and principles of democratic politics (nexus freedom / equality and couple recognition / exclusion in the first place) also in basic educational work.
+Ability to communicate what has been learned in the appropriate forms for a university-level study; ability to transmit and communicate the fundamental aspects and principles of democratic politics (link freedom / equality and couple recognition / exclusion in the first place) also in basic educational work.

 Ability to learn

-- On the basis of the knowledge acquired through the course, the student must be able to autonomously construct courses of study and to understand which readings and experiences can help him in this sense.
+- Based on the knowledge acquired through the course, the student must be able to independently build in-depth courses and understand which readings and experiences can help him in this regard.